qpython-android/qpython/qpython-docs/source/en/guide_androidhelpers.rst

    Take a picture and save it to the specified path

+   :return: A map of Booleans autoFocus and takePicture where True indicates success

 .. py:function:: cameraInteractiveCapturePicture(targetPath)

    Starts the image capture application to take a picture and saves it to the specified path